Attracting the Electroweak Scale to a Tachyonic Trap: Parameter space and future prospects

-The parameter space that realizes the trapping mechanism can then be presented in a two-dimensional plane for each benchmark.
+The parameter space that realizes the trapping mechanism can then be presented in a two-dimensional plane.
 We employ the parameters $\sin\theta^2$ and $m_\phi$ and our results can be found in Fig. \ref{fig:parameter_space}.
 The most stringent bounds are imposed by Eq. \eqref{eq:min_existence} (blue), Eq. \eqref{eq:trapping_amp} (green) and the expectation $M < f$ (red) from the axion-like effective theory construction.

-On the other hand, we find that condition 7 of Sec. \ref{sec:results} is not providing any relevant constraints.
-We also notice that there is no solution for $\lambda(\Lambda)=10^{-3}$ and $\Lambda=10^5~\rm GeV$, while the solution with $\lambda(\Lambda)=10^{-4}$ and $\Lambda=10^4~\rm GeV$ is similar to the one displayed in the left panel of Fig. \ref{fig:parameter_space}, therefore those plots are not displayed.
+\textbf{\emph{Collider bounds and prospects}} - The attraxion couples to the SM particles via its mixing with the Higgs which is proportional to $\sin\theta$.
+An upper bound of $\sin\theta \lesssim 0.37$ (dash-dotted black) is obtained by indirect measurements of the SM-like Higgs couplings~\cite{ATLAS:2016neq,Ilnicka:2018def,Adhikari:2020vqo}.
+HL-LHC (dash-dotted magenta) and FCC-hh (dash-dotted purple) are expected to improve on this bound~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin} by one and two orders of magnitude, respectively.

+Direct searches are also relevant, since the attraxion can be singly produced via vector boson fusion and then decay to a pair of SM gauge bosons or SM-like Higgs bosons $\phi \to ZZ$ (or $hh$).
+Present LHC exclusion limits~\cite{ATLAS:2017otj,CMS:2018amk} (dashed black) are not constraining, while HL-LHC (dashed magenta) will be able to probe masses up to $500 ~\rm GeV$ for $\sin\theta \gtrsim 0.07$.
+Regarding future colliders, a 14 TeV MuC (dashed orange) offers better sensitivity than FCC-hh (dashed purple) constraining all relevant masses for $\sin\theta \gtrsim 0.01$~\cite{Buttazzo:2018qqp,EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,MuonCollider:2022xlm}.